G-Core/gcore-webrtc-sdk-js/packages/rtckit/docs/api/rtckit.whipclientoptions.md

     useHostIceCandidates?: boolean;
     videoCodecs?: Array<string | CodecMatch>;
     videoPreserveInitialResolution?: boolean;
-    whipQueryParams?: Record<string, string>;
 };
 ```
 **References:** [WhipClientPlugin](./rtckit.whipclientplugin.md)<!-- -->, [CodecMatch](./rtckit.codecmatch.md)

 ## Remarks

 Set `canTrickleIce` if your media server supports \[Trickle ICE\](https://bloggeek.me/webrtcglossary/trickle-ice/).
 This will help to avoid sending a preflight OPTIONS request to learn about the ICE servers.
-That OPTIONS request is send when both canTrikleIce and iceServers are not set.
+That OPTIONS request is send when both canTrikleIce and iceServers are not set. `icePreferTcp` will make the client prefer TCP transport over UDP.